1956–57 United States network television schedule

 The following is the 1956–57 network television schedule for the three major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1956 through March 1957.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1955–56 season.

+This was the first season after DuMont ceased operations, leaving ABC, CBS, and NBC as the only major U.S. television networks (collectively becoming known as the "Big Three") until Fox began airing prime time programming in April 1987.

-The 1956–57 network television schedule continued the trend of the previous season, with two of the three major U.S. television networks (ABC and CBS) scheduling more and more westerns and adventure series during prime time.
+The 1956–57 network television schedule continued the trend of the previous season, with ABC and CBS scheduling more and more westerns and adventure series during prime time.
 In addition to its current stable of Westerns, which included Cheyenne, The Lone Ranger, and The Life and Legend of Wyatt Earp, ABC scheduled two new Western TV series: Broken Arrow and The Adventures of Jim Bowie, while CBS added Dick Powell's Zane Grey Theatre to its line-up, which already included Gunsmoke and Sergeant Preston of the Yukon.
 Castleman and Podrazik (1984) called the rush to schedule Western series on network television during this era "a virtual stampede".